ReshmiRahul/ReshmiRahul/README.md

 ### Hi there! 👋

-**I'm Reshmi Rahul, a passionate student and aspiring web developer.**
+**I'm Reshmi Harikumar Lathakumari, a passionate student and aspiring web developer.**

 🔭 I’m currently a student at Humber College North Campus, diving deep into web development.
 🌱 I recently completed a Ontario Graduate Certificate in Cloud Computing from Humber College.